-3.2 Support to eat well: 3 points
+3.2 Support to eat well

-3.2.1 Steps are taken to support pupils to eat well
+3.2.1 Steps are taken to support children to eat well: 3 points

-To achieve these points, you will need to demonstrate that you do all of the following:
+To achieve these points, demonstrate that you do all of the following:

-- " Ensure cutlery, plates and other utensils are a suitable size and style for the age group. - " Provide regular training on food service expectations to all staff that serve food and record this on staff training records. - " Introduce healthy food days or campaigns to encourage pupils to try new healthy foods and educate them about the benefits of a healthy well-balanced diet.
+- " Ensure cutlery, plates and other utensils are a suitable size and style for the age group. - " Provide regular training on food service expectations to all staff that serve food and record this on staff training records. - " Introduce children to a variety of fruit and vegetables from an early age and encourage them to try new things.

-Providing food and utensils which are suitable for each age group encourages pupils to eat well and try new foods, so they benefit from a full range of nutrients.
-The dining experience can have a significant impact on our relationship with food from an early age.
+Providing food and utensils which are suitable for each age group encourages children to eat well and try new foods, so they benefit from a full range of nutrients.
+The dining experience can have a significant impact on children's relationship with food from an early age.